 A word in another language means “Average.”
 Like, “Don’t make waves or be better than others,” or “Don’t stand out but be one of the crowd,”or “Don’t say your opinion in public and possibly offend others.”
 My firm belief is that this word and ideal are a tactic designed to hold people down.

 Why believe, think or do what makes us unhappy?
-Everyone can be brave and stand up to bullies, and when we dare to stand up then others get the courage to stand up, too, and pretty soon we stand united.
+Everyone can be brave and stand up to bullies.
+When we dare to stand up then others get the courage to stand up, too, and pretty soon we stand united.

 The truth is that, “We are great.
 We have much goodness within us.
 And we each have the ability to accomplish wonderful things.”
 Our opinion matters and it’s brave to say what we think, after all we’re not telling anyone what to do but just speaking up.
 We aren’t better than anyone else but feel good about who we are and what we do.